 Cruise ship marketing operates at the vessel level.
 It focuses on how an individual ship, ship class, sailing, or onboard experience is positioned and merchandised within the broader brand and fleet system.

 Ship-class positioning also matters at this level.
-Vessels within a class often share design language, amenities, and signature experiences, and must be marketed in ways that clarify both the class-wide franchise and the distinct features of the individual ship.
+Vessels within a class may share design language, amenities, and signature experiences while still requiring clear distinctions between the class-wide proposition and the individual ship.

-It also supports ship-level commercial goals that are narrower than fleet-level brand strategy, including onboard revenue initiatives, excursion promotion, suite merchandising, family positioning, wellness experiences, or differentiated entertainment and culinary concepts tied to one asset.
+Ship-level marketing can also support narrower commercial goals such as excursion promotion, suite merchandising, family positioning, wellness experiences, onboard revenue, or differentiated entertainment and culinary concepts tied to one asset.

-In other words, cruise ship marketing is not a lesser version of cruise line marketing.
-It is simply a different level of application.
+Cruise ship marketing is therefore not a lesser version of cruise line marketing.
+It is a different level of application within the broader cruise marketing system.

 How Cruise Marketing Differs From Other Travel Marketing